goatshriek/wrapture/docs/examples/basic/README.md

             - name: "new_level"
 ```

-Static functions are defined in the same manner, but with one additional field
+Static and virtual functions are defined in the same manner, but with one
-named `static` set to true.
+additional field named `static` or `virtual` (respectively) set to true.
+For
+this case, we'll define a `static` function:

 ```yaml
       - name: "IsModelSupported"